 A general practitioner usually makes a diagnosis of tinnitus.
 There is no objective test to measure most tinnitus.
 It is based on symptoms and the patient’s medical history rather than lab tests, vestibular tests, or medical imaging.
 The doctor will ask questions about the location and type of perceived sound, particularly whether it is rhythmic or pulsing.
 In rare cases a stethoscope can be used to detect pulsatile tinnitus.

-More investigation by an otolaryngologist is called for if tinnitus is:
+More thorough investigation by an otolaryngologist is called for if tinnitus is:

 - unilateral (only in one ear)

-- pulsatile (the sound has a steady beat that seems in sync with the pulse)
+- pulsatile (the sound has a steady beat that is often synchronized to the patient's heartbeat)

 - accompanied by a sudden change in hearing, ear pain or dizziness